IOTechSystems/support-alarms-docs/tutorial/README.md

 ### Start EdgeX with Security

+To run the the Alarm Service with EdgeX in secure mode then issue the following command:

 ```bash
 ./deploy_edgex_secure.sh
 ```

 ### Start Edge Central

+To run the the Alarm Service with Edge Central in non secure mode then issue the following command:

 ```bash
 ./deploy_edgecentral.sh
 ```
 ### Add Devices and Run Alarm Commands

-Once the deployment is running, add the device profiles and onboard the devices with the following command:
+If the platform is running in non secure mode then Modbus devices can be added to the deployment by issuing the following command:

 ```bash
 ./add_devices.sh
 ```

-Or if running with security, add the device profiles and onboard the devices with the following command:
+If the platform is running in secure mode then Modbus devices can be added to the deployment by issuing the following command:

 ```bash
 ./add_devices_secure.sh